aurelius0523/react-ng-my-clone/readme.md

    1. When building for production, `prerender-xs` is used to generate `index.html` for all routes
    1. Pre-rendered contents of `dist` folder will be served by `express` located in `test-server` folder or simply by running `npm run deploy:prod`
    1. _Note that this is isomorphic rendering which means that after an `index.html` is served for a particular route any other `react-router` navigation using `<Link>` component remains as `client-side-routing`_
+1. Mock api is configured in webpack.dev.ts using `connect-api-mocker` package

 ### SEO
 1. Sitemap.xml can be added to [robot.txt](https://neilpatel.com/blog/robots-txt/)